 Description Enables/disables the insertion of the embedded timecode (D-VITC) in the SD output.
-Values The The values specified for the D-VITC field can be as follows: • No No new timecode inserted in the output. • In (default) Same timecode as in the input inserted in the output. • LTC Timecode from the LTC table inserted in the output. • USER User-defined timecode inserted in the output. • TC 0 All D-VITC timecodes generated in the video signal coming out of the given PGM will remain static and fixed to 00:00:00:00.
+Values The values specified for the D-VITC field can be as follows: No No new timecode inserted in the output.
+Tro flow amounded mounted in the output. • In (default) Same timecode as in the input inserted in the output. • LTC Timecode from the LTC table inserted in the output.
+USER User-defined timecode inserted in the output.
+USLIN Oser-defined timecode inserted in the output. • TC 0 All D-VITC timecodes generated in the video signal coming out of the given PGM will remain static and fixed to 00:00:00:00.